“Does he miss me? Does he regret what he did? Does he think about me?”

 Your ex is a cat and guess what?
 Cat’s meow.
 Expecting him to miss you in the way that you deserve and to come back to the relational table a toxic person no more is as ludicrous as expecting a cat to bark.
 It’s never going to bark.
 Stop wasting your time.

-Replace your sadness with anger and eventually, that anger will be replaced with indifference.
+Replace your sadness with being FED-UP.
+Eventually, your anger will be replaced with indifference.

 Indifference is the ultimate liberation.

 You CAN start to care about and love yourself now.
 You can.

 I remember during one of the worst, most painful breakups, my ex finally reached out to me after a few months.
 He sent a few angry, childish texts then, after a few weeks of silence on my end, he said everything that I ever wanted to hear and more… In another text.